ecrcentral/logo/README.md

 ## Timeframe

-- All contributions needed to be uploaded by the end of March 4th 2019.
+- All contributions needed to be uploaded by the end of **March 4th 2019**.
-- All votes need to be in by the end of March 10th 2019.
+- All votes need to be in by the end of **March 10th 2019**.

 ## Announcement of Winner

-The winner of the new logo competition will be announced on February 8th with the release of ECRcentral.org.
+The winner of the new logo competition will be announced on **March 15th, 2019**.

 ## Prize